 Hours after the police report was released, Johnny called TMZ and said that the account of the incident was untrue, and that “it didn’t happen.”
 He also clapped back at the claim that he was suicidal, saying “I’m completely stable.
 I’m safe and secure.”
-You can shop for a Johnny hoodie RIGHT HERE.

 No charges are being filed against Johnny, and the police report also states that Colleen herself became “increasingly uncooperative,” and wouldn’t let police document her alleged injuries from Johnny.
 He doesn’t seem phased by the event, telling TMZ “I have great things coming ahead,” admitting that he needs to focus more on the game.
 “I know I’ve been having fun but I just need to get my body right.
 I’m 100% committed to playing football.”
 Let’s hope so.

 HollywoodLifers – do you believe Johnny when he denies the claims that he hurt his girlfriend?
 Let us know in the comments below.